Centennial Grandparents’ Rights Attorney

 Legal custody has been granted to a third party

 At Jones Law Firm, PC we are very skilled and professional in our practice areas of all aspects of family law.
-We know that grandchildren are an important part of your life and a Denver family attorney can walk you through all the subtleties of grandparent custody or visitation.
+We know that grandchildren are an important part of your life and a Centennial family attorney can walk you through all the subtleties of grandparent custody or visitation.
 If some unfortunate accident or circumstance has befallen the natural parents of your grandchild, we understand your desire to do all you can in the child’s best interests.
-Talk to a Denver family lawyer from our team today.
+Talk to a family lawyer from our team today.

 Qualified Legal Counsel You Can Trust